nishanthjadav/FlightTracker/README.md

 ## What it does

 - Pulls live flight data from the [OpenSky Network](https://opensky-network.org/) and displays planes on a 3D globe
-- Tracks a curated list of celebrity aircraft — see which ones are airborne right now
+- Tracks a list of celebrity aircraft
-- Filter flights by origin country, altitude, speed, aircraft model, and more
+- Filter flights by origin country, altitude, speed, aircraft model, etc.
 - Click any plane to see details: callsign, origin, destination, speed, heading, altitude
 - Analytics panel with a breakdown of the current flight data